All Episodes

 And our thoughts and prayers are with him and his family.

-Um apparently the bleeding has become very difficult for them to stop.
+Apparently, the bleeding has become very difficult for them to stop.

-There's been numerous trans transfusions.
+There's been numerous transfusions.

 I mean, there were five people shot.

-I I I I just want to ask this.
+I just want to ask this.

-Why were the Capitol police there?
+Why were the Capitol Police there?

-Was it for Scalise?
+Was it for Scalese?

 Was it for the fact that so many elected officials were there?

-Well, we kid Steve Scalise about having the protection uh and needing it because of how many errors he makes in the infield.
+Well, we kid Steve Scalise about having the protection and needing it because of how many errors he makes in the infield.

 None of us were armed at the time.